Lena Madesin Phillips: Personal life

 According to historian Jacqueline Castledine, Phillips and Lacey-Baker "operated in a world of socially and politically committed women reformers, some also living in a same-sex relationship."

-Due to their relationship, biographer Lisa Sergio dedicated her book about Phillips, A Measure Filled (1972), to Lacey-Baker.
+Due to the two women's relationship, biographer Lisa Sergio dedicated her book about Phillips, A Measure Filled (1972), to Lacey-Baker.
 Lacey-Baker died March 11, 1971.

 Death and legacy

 Phillips continued to work as an activist until the end of her life.
-She died in Marseilles, France, while on her way to the Middle East for a meeting with Arab women.
+She died in Marseille, France, while on her way to the Middle East for a meeting with Arab women.
 Her body was returned to Jessamine County, Kentucky, and she was buried at the Maple Grove Cemetery in Nicholasville.

 She left an unfinished manuscript for her autobiography.
 Writer Sergio drew from this for her 1972 biography of the feminist activist.
 Phillips's collected papers, from 1881 to 1955, are held at the Schlesinger Library, Radcliffe Institute, Harvard University.

 A historical highway marker was erected on US 27 south of the city to commemorate Phillips and mark her birthplace.